A Christian Response to Physician-Assisted Death

 The opening paragraph of the Supreme Court of Canada’s 2015 Carter v.
 Canada decision – which led to the legalization of doctor-hastened death – presented an “either/or” dichotomy: either a person dies a horrific death with extensive suffering, or they take their own life early.

 However, Dr. Goligher shows his readers a third way: physical and existential suffering can be substantially mitigated without eliminating the sufferer.
-He also helpfully distinguishes between refusing treatment that leads to death which is ethical, and euthanasia which is not.
+He also helpfully distinguishes between refusing treatment, the cessation of which leads to death, which is ethical; and euthanasia, which is not.
 This area of medical ethics has been the source of some confusion due to the conflation of certain concepts and terms.
 In short, to refuse treatment is permissible for a Christian because where there is a

 “decision to withdraw life support (which is not really an action but rather the cessation of action)… the actual cause of death is the underlying illness.
 Life-sustaining treatments are not discontinued in order to bring about the patient’s death; rather, they are discontinued because it is recognized that they are no longer effective or appropriate.”